Canavan disease is a condition that affects how the body breaks down and uses aspartic acid.

 - Urine chemistry for elevated aspartic acid

 With Canavan disease, the central nervous system breaks down.
-Patients are likely to become disabled.
+People are likely to become disabled.

 This is often a fatal disorder.
 It includes severe disabilities such as: